galaxyproject/galaxy-hub/src/tutorials/histories/index.md

 ### Annotating a history

 Sometimes tags and names are not enough to describe the work done within a history.
 Galaxy allows you to create history
-annotations: longer text entries that allow more formatting options.
+annotations: longer text entries that allow for more formatting options.
 Newlines and whitespace are preserved.
 Later, if you publish or share the history, the annotation will be displayed automatically - allowing you to share additional notes about the analysis.